 But then something strange happened.
 I got back up.
 I retrieved my errant deck.
 Gingerly, I set a foot in its center, laying in a course over a long, flat piece of tarmac.
 I pushed off… And spent the next two hours tooling around, barely noticing the time go by.
 Did I almost fall a bunch more times?
 Yes.
 Even went down again.
 Did I steer well clear of anything NOT perfectly level, smooth ground?
 Most assuredly.
 I probably looked like a complete idiot as I wobbled my way around and around.
 Did I care?
 Hell.
 No.

 Since then, I’ve been out skating every few days, grabbing an hour here and there.
-Slow progress is being made, and while I doubt I’ll ever be one with the board, or pull off a triple kickflip (look it up ), I’m enjoying it more and more.
+Slow progress is being made, and while I doubt I’ll ever be one with the board, or pull off a triple kickflip (look it up :P), I’m enjoying it more and more.
 Cross one off the bucket list then!

 Is there a point to this little tale?
 Not really, but if you take anything from this it would be to go for it.
 Whatever you want to do, or wanted to do, the time is now.
 Today is never coming back.